Hard-coded sRGB parameters in default high bit depth babl, GEGL, and GIMP

 As an sRGB-only image editor, high bit depth GIMP 2.10 will very nicely meet the needs of many current GIMP users, and especially users who don't understand (and don't want to understand) the basics of color management and radiometrically correct editing.
 But GIMP 2.10 will not meet the needs of potential new GIMP users with workflows that require editing in color spaces other than sRGB.
 And GIMP 2.10 is entirely unsuitable for anyone with an advanced workflow that makes conscious use of the differences between editing in linear and perceptually uniform RGB working spaces.

-Color management and other differences between default GIMP and Elle Stone's patched GIMP goes over some of the differences between default GIMP and my patched GIMP from a user perspective.
-How to use Elle Stone's Patched GIMP provides additional information on using my patched GIMP.
+Differences between default high bit depth GIMP 2.9 and Elle Stone's patched "GIMP-CCE" goes over some of the differences between default GIMP and my patched GIMP from a user perspective.
+Tutorials and notes for using Elle Stone's patched "GIMP-CCE" provides additional information on using my patched GIMP.

 Partha kindly provides precompiled binaries of my patched GIMP for Windows and Mac.
-High bit depth GIMP patched for high end workflows has instructions for building my patched GIMP on Linux.
+How to build a version of high bit depth GIMP that's been patched to allow editing in any well-behaved RGB working space has instructions for building my patched GIMP on Linux.

 I strongly believe that artists need access to free/libre image editors, and the more so now that Adobe's move to the cloud locks the results of a user's work into a proprietary file format that can't be accessed once the user's subscription expires.
 This is my main motivation for making my patched version of high bit depth GIMP available for people to use.

 I'm pretty sure that eventually default GIMP will morph into an image editor that can be used in high end workflows.
 But this won't happen quickly.
 More developers contributing to GIMP developement will help a lot, and especially more developers who understand color management and the requirements of various high end workflows.
 So if this describes you, please consider joining the GIMP team.